ParisaSafikhani/StaticDynamic-BERT-AutoPyTorch/README.md

 ## Paper

-This implementation is based on our paper "Static and dynamic contextual embedding for AutoML in text classification tasks" published at ICNLP.
-[Paper Link]
+This implementation is based on our paper "Static and dynamic contextual embedding for AutoML in text classification tasks" published at ICNLP. [(https://ieeexplore.ieee.org/abstract/document/11108687)]

 ## Features